drhenner/ror_ecommerce/README.md

 ##YARDOCS

-If you would like to see the docs you can generate them locally with the following command:
+If you would like to see the docs first uncomment "gem 'yard'" and "gem 'RedCloth'" in the Gemfile

+Then you can generate the docs with the following command:

     yardoc --no-private --protected app/models/*.rb